phillipssc/ioBroker.rtl_433/README.md

 * Fixed frequency hopping use in the configuration.
 Fixed a bug that crashed the adapter if an object was not correctly created.
 Hardened the ioBroker interface to errors with heavy use of try/catch and logging.
 ### 1.1.4
 * Explicitly added ack=true to the setState commands to eliminate warnings in the logs, fixed bad selector that lost protocols when not on the protocols tab, updated dependencies.
+### 1.1.5
+* In previous versions I only recorded values that differed from the previous value.
+Now you have an option to de-duplicate the values or not.
+Updated dependencies.

 ## License
 MIT License